dmrolfs/springline-rs/README.md

 living with a possibly unhealthy pipeline.
 Data processing can be unrelenting for pipelines.
 Flink effectively handles heavy data processing loads.
 Workloads vary over time; however, and without an autoscaling solution Flink is unable to adjust accordingly.
-Without considering load, the user may have an under-provisioned cluster at times, which results in an unhealthy lag seen in the input; e.g., Kafka or Kinesis.
+Without considering load, the user may have an under-provisioned cluster at times, which results in an unhealthy lag seen in the source; e.g., Kafka or Kinesis.
 Alternatively, the user may scale the cluster for the anticipated  maximum load, but this can be very expensive and wasteful since many of the workers are left underutilized as the workload dips.